teholm/amazon-guardduty-hands-on/docs/scenario4/index.md

 6. For making the bucket private again, click on the **Permissions** tab, and edit the **Block public access (bucket setting)**
 7. Check **Block all public access** box, then click **Save changes** and type 'confirm' in the dialogue box that appears.
 Now you have made the bucket private again.

+??? info "Note"
+	Another option for customers to protect against unintentional bucket exposures is to add  <a href="https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html" target="_blank">service control policies (SCP).</a> an SCP defines a guardrail, or sets limits, on the actions that the account's administrator can delegate to the IAM users and roles in the accounts.

 ### Manually remediate the compromised IAM user through which the bucket settings were changed.

 While the security team is analyzing the previous activity of this user to better understand the scope of the compromise, you need to disable the access key associated with the user to prevent any more unauthorized actions just like you did in "Compromised IAM Credentials" Scenario.